 This article is posted on ldsliberty.org.

 In the Book of Mormon, the prophet Lehi counseled his son Jacob that “men are that they might have joy” (2 Ne 2:25).
 In other words, men exist that they may have joy.
-Some 300 years later and around the globe in Greece, Aristotle would later argue that the most basic motivation for human action is eudaimonia (roughly translated as “happiness” or “human flourishing”).
-For Aristotle, as with the prophet Lehi, eudaimonia constituted a human being’s final cause (one of four “causes” that defines what a thing is as opposed to another thing: the purpose for an object’s existence).
-This means Read more
+Some 300 years later and around the globe in Greece, Aristotle would later argue that the most basic motivation for human action is eudaimonia (commonly translated as “happiness” or “human flourishing”).
+For Aristotle, as also it seems with the prophet Lehi, eudaimonia constituted a human being’s final cause (one of four “causes” that defines what a thing is as opposed to another thing: the purpose for an object’s existence).
+This means that Read more

 As I studied and took the class necessary to become a full-time Seminary instructor for the Church of Jesus Christ of Latter-day Saints last year (a full-time religious education teaching position for high school aged students), we were instructed, among many things, on how to approach the scriptural text.
 When approaching and teaching the text, there were four levels of analysis/understanding that were presented Read more